JSeam2/Tora-Zilliqa/README.md

     ```
     new_swap_request_test("Ropsten", 1000000000000, 100000000000000, "Zilliqa account address of user B", "Ethereum account address of user B", "Ethereum account address of user A")
     ```
+    * Tips: We now only support the swap between **Zilliqa Testnet** and **Ropsten network**.
-* User B monitors the event which matches the negotiated parameters, and then transfers the according ETHs to user A. User B uploads the transfer transaction hash to the ToraSwap contract by invoking the ToraSwap contract function`commit_swap_hash()`, and then a verify request event will be published on the chain.
+* User B monitors the event which matches the negotiated parameters, and then transfers the according ETHs to user A **with the swap request id as the input data of the transaction**.
+User B uploads the transfer transaction hash to the ToraSwap contract by invoking the ToraSwap contract function`commit_swap_hash()`, and then a verify request event will be published on the chain.
 The example python code is in `swap_user_b_test.py`.
     ```
     def commit_swap_hash_test(swap_request_id, user_addr, tx_hash, gas_price, gas_limit):
     resp = contract.call(method="commit_swap_hash", params=[